htcondor/htcondor/python-bindings.md

   maintainabililty -- as well as a substantial improvement to the API.
   It is intended that there be a corresponding `htcondor3` module.

-- The `htcondor2` and `classad2` modules are currently implemented as Python monkey-patches on top of the `htcondor` and `classad` modules;
-  they will eventually become the only implementation, although we may not ever actually rename them even after the last of the original implementations are swept away.
+- The `htcondor2` and `classad2` modules should be drop-in replacements for their predecessors: `import htcondor as htcondor` and `import classad2 as classad`.
+For various reasons, including necessary deprecations, that's not 100% true.
+For this reason, the version of the test suite that runs using those two modules is kept in a separate branch.

 - For classad2._class_ad, the invariant is that handle->t is always pointing to an owned (and valid) ClassAd on the heap.
 When Python deallocates a